 Concurrent Degrees.
 More than one baccalaureate degree may be pursued concurrently if prior approval is given by the standards committee(s) of the college(s) offering the degrees.
 Students may receive concurrent degrees if they meet the minimum requirements for both degrees.

 Graduate Degrees.
-See the "Graduate College" and "College of Law" sections for graduate degrees offered and statements of requirements for graduate degrees.
-A Graduate Catalog may be obtained from the Graduate College.
+See "Graduate College," page 301, and "College of Law," page 319, for graduate degrees offered and statements of requirements for graduate degrees.
+A Graduate Catalog may be obtained from the Graduate College or the ASU Bookstore.